30 PS4 and PS4 Pro tips and tricks for getting the most out of your console

 If you’ve not pressed it yet, now is your moment; there are quite a few options hidden behind it.
 You can take a simple screenshot, you can record and upload video to share with your friends or post to Twitter and Facebook, and you can even livestream to YouTube, Twitch and DailyMotion.

-The standard set-up is that a single press of the button will bring up the share menu, a longer press will take a screenshot, and a double press will start recording a video.
-You can change these to suit your need (frankly, quick press for screenshot feels obvious, but it’s up to you) in the options menu of the share screen.
+The standard setup is that a single press of the button will bring up the Share Menu, a longer press will take a screenshot, and a double press will start recording a video.
+You can change these to suit your needs (frankly, quick press for screenshot feels obvious, but it’s up to you) in the options menu of the share screen.

-You can tag your friends in your screenshots, you can add these just before you share a screenshot, and you can even customise who can tag you in photos by selecting Settings > PlayStation Network/Account Management > Privacy Settings > Sharing Your Experience > and hit Tags.
+You can tag your friends in your screenshots, you can add these just before you share a screenshot, and you can even customise who can tag you in photos by selecting Settings > PlayStation Network/Account Management > Privacy Settings > Sharing Your Experience and hitting Tags.

 The PS4 automatically records the last 15 minutes worth of play, so if you manage to pull off a herculean feat, you don’t have to worry about having missed it.
 You can upload the video as-is, or you can use Share Factory to edit the video before upload.
-You can even add voiceover, intro, outro, and customize with themed content that you can download in the app.
+You can even add voiceovers, intro and outros, and even customize clips with themed content that you can download in the app.

 If streaming is what you want, there is an option in the Share Menu.
 Once you’ve chosen your channel to stream to you can then choose to add sound from your mic and video from your PlayStation Camera, so anyone watching can see and hear you while you boss it.
 Those watching the content can comment on it, and the comments will appear on screen so you are able to react as they happen.